-Number of Total Inmate Occupancy
+Number of Borstal Schools Total capacity of all borstal schools Inmate population in them Occupancy rate 19 1775 745 42%

-Borstal population in rate

-Schools all borstal them

-schools

-19 1775 745 42%

 2.5.2 All the 745 inmates in the Borstal schools are males with 53 of them being convicts and 692 of them being undertrials.
 When it comes to Borstal schools, the picture at the all-India level is not clear.
 Different States treat the young offenders in a different way.
 Andhra Pradesh is in the process of constructing a Borstal school at Vizianagaram.
 States like Assam, Chhattisgarh have no Borstal schools in their jurisdiction.
 States like Bihar and Uttar Pradesh have separate wards within the regular prisons to house the young offenders.
 They are not allowed to mix with the hardened criminals/habitual offenders/criminals who have committed heinous crimes Madhya Pradesh, Odisha and West Bengal have special homes/institutions/juvenile homes/correctional homes under the administrative control of their respective Woman & Child Development Departments.
 Young offenders are sent to such institutions in these three States.
 In case of Telangana, there is one borstal school in Nizamabad district where adolescent offenders between the age 16-21 year are kept.